The best ways to get rid of acne scars

 Lactic acid may also help lighten dark scar tissue, although it sometimes causes hyperpigmentation.
 Due to this possible adverse effect, it is best to test products that contain lactic acid on a small patch of skin before using them to treat acne scarring.

-This facial treatment involves the removal of the surface of the skin with special equipment.
+This facial treatment involves the removal of the surface layer of the skin with special equipment.
 Dermabrasion is a good treatment to consider when you want to blend in the irregularities of a scar whether it is raised or depressed.

 Less invasive but is quite useful for very superficial scars.